Wynton Marsalis Imagines Buddy Bolden's Jazz On-Screen: 'He Was Bringing Fire'

 Before Bolden dropped in, Robichaux's orchestra had been playing American standards.
 "They played with a great deal of feeling.
 It's just they did not improvise and Buddy Bolden represents the kind of wild, free spirit in which he did represent an entire new way of playing music," Marsalis notes.

-Bolden and his band overtake Robichaux's orchestra, and put on an invigorating show put on an invigorating show, employing the call-and-response elements now well-known in jazz.
+Bolden and his band overtake Robichaux's orchestra, and put on an invigorating show, employing the call-and-response elements now well-known in jazz.
 Marsalis made sure to have the two competing songs in this scene speak to each other.

-"I have respect for Robichaux's way of playing" he says.
+"I have respect for Robichaux's way of playing," he says.
 "I just think that the improvisation was too much.
 It was such a new thing and Buddy Bolden himself was such a magnetic personality and genius as a musician that when you heard his sound it was overwhelming.
 It was so danceable and infectious that Robichaux, his style couldn't compete with Buddy's style."

 It was Bolden's improvisation and outrageous sense of showmanship that set Bolden apart from any other musician at the time.
 "Buddy Bolden was like Prometheus," Marsalis says.
 "He was bringing fire!
 And he also synthesized the styles that existed at that time.
 He could play sweet on a waltz.
 He could play pretty melodies, but he could also holler and shout like a sister in church."